Trybnetic/paat/docs/source/index.rst

 Installation
 ~~~~~~~~~~~~

-At the moment, the easiest way to install *paat* directly from GitHub by running:
+The easiest way is to install *paat* directly from PyPI using pip:

 .. code:: bash

     pip install paat

+For reproducible versions, see `zenodo <https://doi.org/10.5281/zenodo.13885749>`_.

 Usage
 ~~~~~

-For now, several functions to work with raw data from ActiGraph devices are implemented while others are still work in progress.
+*PAAT* comprises several functions to work with raw data from ActiGraph devices.
 The following code snippet should give you a brief overview and idea on how to use this package.
-Further, examples and more information on the functions can be found in the documentation.
+Further examples and more information on the functions can be found in the documentation.

-It is also possible to use other packages such as `actipy <lhttps://github.com/OxWearables/actipy>`_ or `SciKit Digital Health (SKDH) <https://github.com/pfizer-opensource/scikit-digital-health>`_ to load the data.
+It is also possible to use other packages such as `actipy <https://github.com/OxWearables/actipy>`_ or `SciKit Digital Health (SKDH) <https://github.com/pfizer-opensource/scikit-digital-health>`_ to load the data.
 The only prerequisite is that a pandas DataFrame with a TimeStamp index and the sampling frequency is provided.

 .. code-block:: python